eafflu/runtime/README.md

 <script src="js/opspark.js"></script>
 ```

-The scripts are organized so that each script handles one aspect of the game.
-The scripts are named to describe what they do.
-Professional developers break code into scripts or modules so that they can keep the code the easy to understand and so that many people can work on the code at the same time.
+The scripts are organized so that each script handles one aspect of the game, with each name describing what they do.
+Professional developers break code into scripts or modules so that the code is easier to understand and so that many people can work on the code at the same time.

 Some of the scripts are *library* or *third-party* code.
 This is code that other people wrote that we can use to do cool stuff.